 Government agencies, schools, and healthcare facilities have used Talk to streamline and speed up telephone communications impacted by COVID-19 regulations, closures, and contact tracing.
 Users can call in to get up-to-the-minute updates regarding possible exposure, test results, or even to report cases.

 Online retailers rely on Talk to update customers about their order status and delivery times, transfer callers to the right product specialists, and to connect with vendors and suppliers when inventory is running low.
+If you’re not so keen on Zendesk talk, it’s a good idea to try some Zendesk alternatives.

 The biggest drawback to Talk is its price.